backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/EFS.md

 - **Only works with linux based AMIs**.
 - We use **security groups to control access to EFS**.
 If you want more security POSIX permissions can be used to restrict host from hosts based on users and groups.
+- Use an *lAM policy* to control access for clients who can mount your file system with the required permissions.
 - Data is *encrypted in transit and at rest*.
 - You can connect to Amazon EFS file systems from EC2 instances in other AWS regions using an inter-region VPC peering connection, and from on-premises servers using an AWS VPN connection